The tiny teacup Chihuahua is a truly small dog. As an adult, could weigh around 5lbs, or even less.

 But of course, like that fine porcelain, teacup Chihuahuas’ bones are easily broken.

-You’ll need to protect a teacup Chihuahua from collisions with clumsy feet, small children and other pets.
+You’ll need to protect a micro Chihuahua from collisions with clumsy feet, small children and other pets.

 Even jumping down from the sofa can be too much for their fragile bones and cause fractures.